Troubleshoot Resource Connectors and Connector Groups

 General Troubleshooting

-If you are seeing issues with connectors or connector groups, try the following:
+If you see issues with the resource connectors or resource connector groups that are deployed, try the following:

-• Check the Connectivity section on the Overview page.
+• Check the Connectivity section on the Overview in Secure Access.

-This provides a high-level view of the status of your organization's configured connectors and connector groups.
+The Secure Access Overview provides a high-level view of the status of your organization's configured connectors and connector groups.
+For more information, see Secure Access Overview Dashboard.

 Navigate to Connect > Network Connections > Connector Groups and look at the Status column for the applicable connector group.